 When it comes to pairing beer with a rich and smoky steak, you want to look for brews that will complement, not overpower, the flavors of the meat.
 Here are our top 3 picks:

 A hoppy India Pale Ale pairs well with the bold flavors of a smoked porterhouse steak.
 The bitterness of the beer cuts through the richness of the meat, creating a perfect balance.
 Plus, the bold hop flavors add an extra layer of complexity to the dish.

 A full-bodied stout beer provides the perfect contrast to the smoky flavors of the porterhouse steak.
 The smooth, creamy texture of a stout will coat your mouth, creating a luxurious experience.
 The roasted malt flavors also add depth to the dish, making it a perfect pairing.

 A nutty and slightly sweet brown ale is a great option for those who want a beer that will bring out the natural flavors of the porterhouse steak.
-The caramel and toasty notes of a brown ale complement the smoky and juicy flavors of the steak, making this pairing a match made in heaven.
+The caramel and toasty notes of a brown ale complement the smoky and juicy flavors of the smoked steak, making this pairing a match made in heaven.

 - BBQ Grill Accessories (Tongs)

 - 4 1 1/2 inch steaks ((New York strip, tenderloin, and rib eye are all great options))

 - fresh cracked pepper

 - Preheat the smoker to 225 degrees F with your wood of choice.

 - Use a paper towel to pat your steaks dry on all sides.
 Season on all sides with kosher salt and cracked black pepper.